raphaelbastide/1962/INSTRUCTIONS.md

 Source code of the physical sculpture 1962.
 In this file are depicted and documented all the objects which constitute a sculpture version and all the informations about the sculpture version itself.

-### /media
+### media/

-Folder containing images of the current state of the piece and archives of past versions.
+Folder: Contains images of the current state of the piece and archives of past versions.
 This folder must be updated at least with photographs of the sculpture for each versions.

 In /media, documents must be named using the tag of the last commit.
 For example: 0.jpg will be a photograph of the version 0 of 1962 ; 2_5.ogg can be a video capture of the version 2.5 of 1962…

 A /media/HD (optional) subfolder can contain high-definition documents.
 This folder will be used to make media loading easier on a project web page.
 In this folder, documents must be named using the tag of the last commit + "HD".
 For example: 0_3HD.jpg.

-### /extra
+### extra/

-Folder (optional).
-It can be used as an addenda, an annex or the archive of complementary documents such as process pictures, drawings films…
+Folder (optional): It can be used as an addenda, an annex or the archive of complementary documents such as process pictures, drawings films…

 ## Syntax